 - He puts wax on his mold as a release agent.
 This makes taking the cured part out of the mold much easier.

 - Notice he puts masking tape around the edge of the mold.
-This give him something to grab when it's time to separate the part from the mold.
+This gives him something to grab when it's time to separate the part from the mold.

 - The first thing applied is called GelCoat.
 It is colored resin without the fiber reinforcement.
 Just prior to spraying it on, he adds the catalyst and then stirs the mixture.
 You'll notice it's pretty thick; this is fine and should be thick.
 Once cured the gelcoat has a very smooth finish against the mold and a rougher finish on the side fiber will be added to.

 - He applies seven layers of resin and five of fiberglass.
 You'll notice the first three layers of fiberglass are held in place with a blue resin.
 This is polyester resin.